Facial Paralysis-Bell’s Palsy

 Electrical Stimulation

-The facial nerve sends electrical impulses to the brain to make muscles functional and strong.
-However, when the facial nerve is damaged, the muscle receives no messages, and they become weak.
+The facial nerve sends electrical impulses to the brain to make muscles functional and robust.
+However, when the facial nerve is damaged, the muscle receives no messages and becomes weak.
 With external electrical stimulation, muscles or nerves can restore their function.

 Vitamin Therapy

 Vitamin B12 is best for nerves in the body.
-Thus, it is an alternative treatment, in combination with traditional medications for treating Bell's palsy.
-This vitamin helps the nerve and surrounding muscle tissue in many ways, produce energy, and reduce inflammation.
+Thus, it is an alternative treatment in combination with traditional medications for treating Bell's palsy.
+This vitamin helps the nerve and surrounding muscle tissue, produces energy, and reduces inflammation.

 Conclusion

 Bell’s palsy is a rare and complex condition.
 Thus, physicians lack the expertise and knowledge to perform it effectively.
-Therefore, go to the doctor who has years of experience in treating facial paralysis.
+Therefore, go to the doctor with years of experience treating facial paralysis.